nidafirdaws/recipes-ratings-complexity/website (1).md

 We also investigate the relationship between categories of `rating` and the time it takes to cook a recipe (`minutes`).
 We observed that the Interquartile Range for each rating category is roughly the same.
 We can also observe that 4 and 5 star rating recipes have the most number of `minutes` outliers.

 <iframe
   src="assets/cooking-time-by-rating.html"
   width="200"
   height="300"
   frameborder="0"
 ></iframe>

+We plotted the distribution of the number of steps across different groups of minutes, observing that the IQR for quick, medium, and long recipes tends to increase as the number of steps increases.
+This was particularly interesting to us as we thought it implied that recipes that take longer intuitively have more steps to follow.
+This realization is what barred us from using `minutes` as a feature in our model's prediction problem, since we would not necessarily have access to a variable that can directly be associated with more steps in a recipe.

 We aggregated by `rating` for each recipe and created a table showing the counts of each rating category for each recipe.
 In randomly sampling from this table, we observe that most recipes tend to be concentrated in either 4 or 5 stars, with few having at least 1 rating in every category.
 We infer this may be due to the fact that users feeling strongly about a recipe tend to feel reviews, while fewer users will take the time to leave a rating if they feel the recipe is subpar.